 Micheal Langan / Colonialism Skateboards Collaboration with Kent Monkman, The Four Continents, 2018.
-Skateboard desks.
+Skateboard decks.
 Photo: Don Hall, courtesy of the MacKenzie Art Gallery.

 Boarder X brings together interdisciplinary contemporary art from artists of Indigenous nations across Canada who surf, skate, and snowboard.
 In this exhibition these practices are vehicles to challenge conformity and status quo, as well as demonstrate knowledge and performed relationships with the land.